geo-ext/GeoExT2024/index.md

 # Second International Workshop on Geographic Information Extraction from Texts (GeoExT)

-## to be held at the [46th European Conference on Information Retrieval (ECIR 2024)](https://ecir2024.org/) in Glasgow, Scotland, 24th-28th March, 2024 (with support for remote attendance)
+## to be held at the [46th European Conference on Information Retrieval (ECIR 2024)](https://ecir2024.org/) in Glasgow, Scotland, 24th-28th March, 2024

 <span style="background-color: yellow; font-size:24px; color: black;">A special issue entitled [Geographic Information Extraction from Texts](https://www.sciencedirect.com/journal/information-processing-and-management/about/call-for-papers#geographic-information-extraction-from-texts) on Information Processing & Management (IF:8.6) is open for submission till December 31st, 2023.</span>